Parking Restrictions Take Effect at 9 A.M.

-The city is urging patience and preparation on the part of residents.
-Operations and normal service times may be impacted due to health precautions taken during the COVID-19 pandemic, including:
+The city is urging patience and preparation on the part of residents, and taking action to minimize operational delays due to health precautions taken during the COVID-19 pandemic.

 Heavy snowfall may require crews to make multiple passes to ensure roads are passable.
 Crews will respond as quickly and safely as possible.